elabftw/elabdoc/doc/contributing.rst

 Miscellaneous
 `````````````
-* if you make a change to the SQL stucture, you need to add an update function in `src/classes/Update.php` and also modify `src/sql/structure.sql` and `tests/_data/phpunit.sql` accordingly
+* if you make a change to the SQL stucture, you need to add a schema file in `src/sql`.
+See the existing files for an example.
+Then increment the required version in `src/classes/Update`.
+Modify `src/sql/structure.sql` and `tests/_data/phpunit.sql` if needed.
 * comment your code wisely
 * your code must follow `the PSR standards <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
 * add a plugin to your editor to show trailing whitespaces in red
 * add a plugin to your editor to show PSR-1 errors
+* see `editorconfig.org <https://editorconfig.org/>`_ and configure your editor to follow the settings from `.editorconfig`
 * remove BOM
 * if you want to work on the documentation, clone the `elabdoc repo <https://github.com/elabftw/elabdoc>`_
-* if you want to make backups of your dev install, you'll need to edit `/etc/elabctl.conf` to point to the correct folders/config files.
+* if you want to make backups of your dev install, you'll need to edit `elabctl.conf` to point to the correct folders/config files.
 See `example <https://github.com/elabftw/elabctl/blob/master/elabctl.conf>`_
 * in php camelCase; in html, dash separation for CSS stuff, camelCase for JS
-* use `stylelint /path/to/file.css` to check for CSS formatting errors
+* check the commands in the "scripts" part of the `package.json` file, a lot of nice things in there ;)

 Glossary
 ````````